Fujifilm X100F vs Olympus E-M1

 |Sony RX100 VI« »||-||stereo||mono||-||-||micro||2.0||Y||Y||Y||Sony RX100 VI|

 The X100F is a recent model that features in the current product line-up of Fujifilm.
 In contrast, the E-M1 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the E-M1 was succeeded by the Olympus E-M1 II.
+Further information on the two cameras, as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 Review summary: Fujifilm X100F vs Olympus E-M1